seegno/bookshelf-cascade-delete/README.md

 var bookshelf = require('bookshelf')(knex);
 var cascadeDelete = require('bookshelf-cascade-delete');

-// You need to access the `default` property since the plugin is transpilled from es6 modules syntax. bookshelf.plugin(cascadeDelete.default);
+// You need to access the `default` property since the plugin is transpiled from es6 modules syntax. bookshelf.plugin(cascadeDelete.default);
 ```